European shares slide as hawkish hints ruffle rate-sensitive sectors

 By Danilo Masoni and Kit Rees

-LONDON, June 29 European shares logged their biggest one-day loss in nine months on Thursday as interest rate-sensitive sectors were hit by a rising hawkish chorus from central banks globally.
+LONDON, June 29 (Reuters) - European shares logged their biggest one-day loss in nine months on Thursday as interest rate-sensitive sectors were hit by a rising hawkish chorus from central banks globally.

 The pan-European STOXX 600 index ended 1.3 percent lower, extending falls just before the U.S. market open, while European blue chips fell 1.8 percent.